 Patience is a virtue, especially if you’re trying to save the federally threatened eastern prairie fringed orchid.

-There are about 97 populations of the rare orchid in seven states in the U.S., but only 9 of those are ranked as highly viable, according to Cathy Pollack, who’s overseeing work in Illinois to save the flower in the Chicago office of the U.S. Fish & Wildlife Service.
+There are about 96 populations of the rare orchid in eight states in the U.S., but only 12 of those are ranked as highly viable, according to Cathy Pollack, who’s overseeing work in Illinois to save the flower in the Chicago office of the U.S. Fish & Wildlife Service.
 In order for the species to be considered recovered and removed from the endangered list, there must be 22 highly viable populations, she said.

 The perennial herb has its challenges: It’s pollinated only by the nocturnal hawkmoth, which normally doesn’t visit small populations; requires a specific fungus in the soil to thrive; doesn’t like to be crowded out by other vegetation; and is a favorite treat for deer.

 The orchid was listed as federally threatened in 1989 due to severe habitat loss, small remaining population sizes and low reproductive health.

 All of which adds up to put the orchid at risk of becoming endangered in the foreseeable future.